Build-Week-Spotify-2/Data-Engineers/README.md

 ---

 ### `/songs`
-Searches with the query "5 best songs" and displays (you may be surprised by the results)
+Searches with the query "5 best songs" and displays what are evidently Spotify's 5 best songs (you may be surprised by the results)